 By immersing electronics completely in liquid the heat is spread into a larger body, this is the most effective way of cooling known.

-In datacenters around the world, immersive cooling has been in use for over a decade.
+In datacenters around the world, immersion cooling has been in use for over a decade.
 But, these are all open baths, filled with liquids and the required computer components.

 To provide a cooling solution for a mobile amplifier platform, the system is required to be closed circuit; transportation of a bath filled with liquids by lorries off-road to festival and concert areas would not be a success.